JakBialy/budget-app/README.md

  * CSV file reader containg bank expenses from .csv bank sheets (currentyl for 2 polish banks: Mbank and Eurobank) being able to return parsed data in form of JSON to front-end (or any) client

 Back-end application is deployed on heroku.

+Still in progress!
+Main functionality not working yet!